PX4/PX4-user_guide/en/config/battery.md

 ### Voltage Divider

-If you have a vehicle that measures voltage through a power module and the ADC of the flight controller then you should check and calibrate the measurements once per board.
-To calibrate you'll need a multimeter.
+If you have a vehicle that measures voltage through a power module and the ADC of the flight controller then you should calibrate the measurements once per power module.
+To calibrate, the actual voltage from the battery is measured (using a multimeter) and compared to the value provided by the power module.
+This is used to calculate a "voltage divider" value, which can subsequently be used to scale the power module measurement to the correct value.

-The easiest way to calibrate the divider is by using _QGroundControl_ and following the step-by-step guide on [Setup > Power Setup](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/setup_view/power.html) (QGroundControl User Guide).
+The easiest way to perform this calibration is by using _QGroundControl_ and following the step-by-step guide on [Setup > Power Setup](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/setup_view/power.html) (QGroundControl User Guide).

 ::: info
 This setting corresponds to parameters: [BAT1_V_DIV](../advanced_config/parameter_reference.md#BAT1_V_DIV) and [BAT2_V_DIV](../advanced_config/parameter_reference.md#BAT2_V_DIV).